uhlerlab/InfoCORE/README.md

 # Removing Biases from Molecular Representations via Information Maximization

-The repository contains the code for the `InfoCORE` method presented in the paper ***[Removing Biases from Molecular Representations via Information Maximization](https://arxiv.org/abs/2312.00718)**, Chenyu Wang, Sharut Gupta, Caroline Uhler, Tommi Jaakkola (2023)*
+The repository contains the code for the `InfoCORE` method presented in the paper ***[Removing Biases from Molecular Representations via Information Maximization](https://arxiv.org/abs/2312.00718)**, Chenyu Wang, Sharut Gupta, Caroline Uhler, Tommi Jaakkola (2023)*.
+If you have any question, feel free to open an issue or reach out via email: wangchy@mit.edu.

 ![img](infocore.png)